RyanLarge13/Marks-Paintings/README.md

-Here's a draft for your README file for the Marks Paintings project:

----

 # Marks Paintings

 Welcome to the **Marks Paintings** project!
 This web application is built with **Next.js** and **Prisma ORM**, providing a smooth and scalable platform to showcase artwork with future potential for e-commerce functionality.